A close up photo of a lady's face

 If you’re thinking, “For the same reason people use any skincare products: to feel and look more youthful, vibrant, and glowing,” you’re absolutely correct.
 However, there’s a little more to understand when it comes to eye serums.

-As aforementioned, eye serums are explicitly designed to target concerns generally isolated to the eye area, like puffy under eyes, dark circles, and crow’s feet.
+Yes, eye serums are explicitly designed to target concerns generally isolated to the eye area (and generally focused on reducing signs of ageing).
+Think puffy under eyes, dark circles, and crow’s feet.

 A woman applying eye serum around her eyes